Ousso11/LAE-DINO/README.md

 ## TODO

-- [ ] Release LAE-Label Engine
+- [x] Release LAE-Label Engine
 - [ ] Release LAE-1M Dataset
 - [ ] Release LAE-DINO Model

 ## News
+- [2025/1/17] We have open sourced the code for  <a href="#engine">LAE-Label Engine</a>.
-- [2024/12/10] Our paper of "Locate Anything on Earth: Advancing Open-Vocabulary Object Detection for Remote Sensing Community" is accepted AAAI'25, we will open source as soon as possible!
+- [2024/12/10] Our paper of "Locate Anything on Earth: Advancing Open-Vocabulary Object Detection for Remote Sensing Community" is accepted [AAAI'25](https://aaai.org/conference/aaai/aaai-25/), we will open source as soon as possible!
 - [2024/8/17] Our paper of "Locate Anything on Earth: Advancing Open-Vocabulary Object Detection for Remote Sensing Community" is up on [arXiv](http://arxiv.org/abs/2408.09110).

 ## Abstract